Is there any preparation for the scan?

 How long does it take to get results?

-The results and images will be emailed to you, usually within a day or two.
+The results and images will be emailed to you, usually within 3-4 days.
 You may print out both the report and the pictures to bring along to your physical if you wish.
 For an additional $5 you may have the report printed out and mailed to you.

 Who interprets the scans?

 The images and history report are reported to EMI (Electronic Medical Interpretation).
-The images are read by MD's who are certified in reading thermography.
+The images are read by MDs and DOs who are certified in reading thermography.

 How often do I need thermography?